 If the value of the communication is not apparent from the reporting and documentation, the standard penalty may be calculated based on CFB staff's estimate of the value of the communication.
 If CFB staff is unable to make an estimate, the standard penalty will be the flat dollar amount provided.

-Failing to identify or misidentifying the source of a negative communication could merit an increased penalty.
+Failing to identify or misidentifying the source of a communication opposing a different candidate could merit an increased penalty.

 E. BANK ACCOUNT VIOLATIONS

 E1.
 Failure to Disclose a Bank Account or Political Committee.